bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

 > apply your method for addressing it.
 How far do you get?

 Obtaining sufficiently large samples that have have statistical significance for the full lattices is quite tricky.
-But thank you, this is an actionable and interesting suggestion.
+But thanks, this is an actionable and interesting suggestion.

 > Questions for author response